Honoring and Celebrating Women

 But here’s the thing: women’s accomplishments don’t have to be something we perceive as grand or beyond our grasp.

-It’s about having the courage to follow one’s passion, embracing our true selves, and honoring what we bring forth into the world.
+It’s about having the courage to follow one’s passion, embracing our true selves, and honoring what we bring into the world.

 The Power of Art